Random Popular Matchings with Incomplete Preference Lists: Complete Preference Lists Setting

 \section{Complete Preference Lists Setting}

 We first consider the setting that every person's preference list is strict and complete.
 Note that when $m > n$ and the preference lists are complete, the last resort items are not necessary.

-From a given instance, we construct a \textit{top-choice graph}, a bipartite graph with parts $B$ and $S$ such that each person $a \in A$ corresponds to an edge connecting $f(a) \in B$ and $s(a) \in S$.
+From a given instance, we construct a \textit{top-choice graph}, a bipartite graph with parts $B' = B$ and $S' = S$ such that each person $a \in A$ corresponds to an edge connecting $f(a) \in B'$ and $s(a) \in S'$.
 Note that multiple edges are allowed in this graph.
-Previously, Mahdian proved the following lemma.
+Previously, Mahdian \cite{mahdian} proved the following lemma.

-\begin{lemma} \cite{mahdian} In a given instance with strict and complete preference lists, an $A$-perfect matching exists if and only if its top-choice graph does not contain a \textit{complex component}, i.e. a connected component with more than one cycle. \end{lemma}
+\begin{lemma} \cite{mahdian} In an instance with strict and complete preference lists, an $A$-perfect matching exists if and only if its top-choice graph does not contain a \textit{complex component}, i.e. a connected component with more than one cycle. \end{lemma}

 By Lemmas \ref{pmexists} and \ref{complexcomp1}, the problem of determining whether a popular matching exists is equivalent to determining whether the top-choice graph contains a complex component.
 However, the difficulty is that the number of vertices in the randomly generated top-choice graph is not fixed.
 Therefore, a random bipartite graph $G(x,y,z)$ with fixed number of vertices is defined as follows to approximate the top-choice graph.